UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Nintendo properties are trademarks and copyrights of Nintendo. © 2016 Nintendo. ® & © Universal Studios Amblin Entertainment ® & © Universal Studios.
 All rights reserved.

-The world’s first Nintendo themed area opened in February 2021, at a cost of more than 50 Billion Yen.
+The world’s first Nintendo themed area opened in February 2021, at a cost of more than 50 billion yen.

 The much-anticipated extension to the park was scheduled to open in time for the 2020 Tokyo Olympics.
-However, just like the Olympics, due to the impact of COVID-19, the opening was pushed back.Super Nintendo World comprises expansive and multilevel environments filled with unprecedented state-of-the-art rides, an interactive area shops and restaurant, all featuring Nintendo’s most popular characters and games.
+However, just like the Olympics, due to the impact of COVID-19, the opening was pushed back.

 VIDEO: Super Nintendo World: What's Inside...

-Super Nintendo World comprises expansive and multilevel environments filled with unprecedented state-of-the-art rides, interactive areas, restaurants and shops selling an array of gifts and souvenirs as brightly coloured as they are bountiful.
+Super Nintendo World comprises expansive and multilevel environments filled with state-of-the-art rides, interactive areas, restaurants and shops selling an array of gifts and souvenirs as brightly coloured as they are bountiful.

 BOOK Tickets to Super Nintendo World at Universal Studios Japan HERE.